puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/launchd.md

 # Launchd

-macOS launch daemons (`launchd`) are the most common way to register applications for persistence on macOS. `launchd` can be registered for a singler user or system wide. artemis will try to parse all known`launchd` locations by default.
+macOS launch daemons (`launchd`) are the most common way to register applications for persistence on macOS. `launchd` can be registered for a single user or system wide. artemis will try to parse all known`launchd` locations by default.